U-turn over Grenfell fire inquiry panel

 They had called for a diverse panel to oversee proceedings, saying the inquiry risked being a "whitewash".

-Theresa May said those appointed will have the "breadth of skills and diversity of expertise" to examine the reasons behind the disaster.
+Theresa May, who had earlier rejected calls for a panel, said the hearings would now have the "breadth of skills and diversity of expertise".

 The blaze in west London on 14 June last year killed 71 people.

-The second phase of Judge Sir Martin Moore-Bick's inquiry will start hearing evidence this month.
+The first phase of Judge Sir Martin Moore-Bick's inquiry will start taking evidence on 21 May.

-Up to now he had been helped by a legal team, civil servants and three assessors.
+Up to now he had been helped by a legal team, civil servants and three assessors in reviewing and identifying documents and relevant material.

+The hearings will examine the outbreak of the blaze and hear from firefighters, survivors and expert witnesses.

+The new panel will join the second phase of the inquiry, which is not expected to begin until after December.

-But survivors' groups had been urging the prime minister to bring in the panel to help oversee the hearings.
+Survivors' groups had been urging the prime minister to bring in a panel to help oversee the hearings.

 More than 156,000 people signed a petition calling for individuals from a range of backgrounds to sit alongside Sir Martin.

-The Grenfell United group said the change in the government's stance had come about after lots of hard work.
+The Grenfell United group, which represents survivors and the bereaved, said the change in the government's stance had come about after lots of hard work.

-The group, which represents survivors and the bereaved, said it would mean the inquiry could "get to the truth of why our community was not listened to when we raised concerns".
+It said it would mean the inquiry could "get to the truth of why our community was not listened to when we raised concerns".

 Adel Chaoui, the Grenfell United spokesman who lost four relatives, said survivors were "relieved" by the announcement.

-He added: "This panel means that the inquiry will have the expertise it needs to get to the truth of why our community was not listened to when we raised concerns, why such a dangerous refurbishment could be allowed to go ahead and all the issues that led up to that awful night."
+"This panel means that the inquiry will have the expertise it needs to get to the truth of why our community was not listened to when we raised concerns, why such a dangerous refurbishment could be allowed to go ahead and all the issues that led up to that awful night," he added.

+Karim Mussilhy, who lost an uncle, said: "We're disappointed that we've had to go through all of this to get the prime minister to listen.
+But she has listened and we thank her for taking our consideration seriously."

 Skills and expertise

-Mrs May had previously rejected calls for additional panel members.
+Mrs May had previously rejected calls for additional panel members, although she said this could be reviewed.

-In a statement, Mrs May said she took the decision "to ensure that the inquiry panel itself also has the necessary breadth of skills and diversity of expertise relevant to the broad range of issues to be considered in phase two, and to best serve the increasing scale and complexity of the inquiry".
+Mrs May said she wanted the panel to be "relevant to the broad range of issues to be considered in phase two, and to best serve the increasing scale and complexity of the work going forwards".

+In a letter to Sir Martin, she said: "I hope this decision will provide reassurance to victims and the survivors of the fire, the local community, and members of Grenfell United, who have been clear... that you are the right person to lead this inquiry but who also believe that, in phase two, it would be beneficial to have additional panel members".

+Mrs May said she would write to Sir Martin again "once suitable panel members have been identified".

-The announcement came the day a group of people affected by fire were invited to speak to the prime minister at Downing Street.
+The announcement came the day a group of people affected by the fire in North Kensington were invited to speak to Mrs May at Downing Street.

 Among them was artist Damel Carayol, who lost his niece in the fire.
 He presented Mrs May with a print of his painting entitled Grenfell Tower: Eyesore!!
 Final Straw.